j33433/MPowerTCX/README.md

 # MPowerTCX

-Convert CSV files from indoor cycling bikes to TCX format for Strava, Garmin Connect, TrainingPeaks, and Golden Cheetah.
+Convert CSV files from indoor cycling bikes to TCX or FIT format for Strava, Garmin Connect, TrainingPeaks, and Golden Cheetah.
 All processing runs in the browser via WebAssembly, no server needed.

 Try it live at [upload.bike](https://upload.bike).